The Build modifier causes the faces of the mesh object to appear or disappear one after the other over time.

 By default, faces appear in the order in which they are stored in memory (by default, the order of creation).
 The face/vertex order can be altered in Edit Mode by using Sort Mesh Elements.

-The Build modifier is often useful when needing a way to get a large number of items to progressively appear, without resorting to animating the visibility of each one by one.
-Examples of this include a mesh containing vertices only, which is used as an Instance Verts emitter, and has the build modifier on it.
-Such a setup is a workaround/technique for being able to art-direct some semi-random layout of a collection of objects (i.e. leaves/balls forming a carpet of sorts) when doing so with particles is not desirable (e.g. due to undesirable distribution of items leaving random gaps and overlapping in other places).
+The Build modifier can be used to make a large number of items to progressively appear, without resorting to animating the visibility of each one by one.
+Examples of this include a mesh containing vertices only, which is used as an Instancing Vertex emitter, and has the Build modifier on it.
+Such a setup is a workaround/technique for being able to art-direct a semi-random layout of a collection of objects (e.g. leaves/balls forming a carpet).
+This can be preferable to particles e.g. due to undesirable distribution of items leaving random gaps and overlapping in other places.